jakerye/dev-notebook/terminal/screen.md

 # screen
 "I prefer to use the "screen" command [to nohup].
-It is immune to shell issues and is much more stable." - Rob from ML All notes below cribbed from Rob's notes.
+It is immune to shell issues and is much more stable." - Rob from ML.
+FYI: All notes below cribbed from Rob's notes.

 ## Install
 ```